 The Best Indoor Play Spaces for Long Island Toddlers

 While many indoor play destinations cater to a range of ages, some parents feel more comfortable when areas are designated for younger children.
-With that in mind, we've rounded up a list of fun and imaginative play spaces on Long Island geared to little ones.
+With that in mind, we've rounded up a list of fun and imaginative play spaces for toddlers on Long Island.

 At most of these locations, children ages 5 and younger are the primary focus and can play freely without being knocked down or bumped into by older crowds.
 They also offer age-appropriate equipment and activities for toddlers.

 Editor's note: All the play spaces listed are adhering to COVID regulations, including mandatory mask wearing, temperature checks, hand washing, and additional cleaning and sanitizing measures.
 Given how quickly things are changing during this pandemic, be sure to check their websites or call to confirm pricing and availability.
 Please always keep your family and others safe by wearing a mask and practicing social distancing.
 Some photos in this post were taken before the pandemic.

 Adventurous minds will delight in Once Upon a Treetop's multilevel play space.